samoconnor/AWSLambda.jl/README.md

 _`create_jl_lambda_base` creates a temporary EC2 server to build the Julia runtime.
 The runtime is stored at `aws[:lambda_bucket]/jl_lambda_base.zip`.
 It takes about 1 hour to do a full build the first time.
-After that rebuilds take about 5 minutes._
+After that rebuilds take about 5 minutes.
+An EC2 keypair with the name `ssh-ec2` must be created._

 Deploy a Lambda function to count prime numbers...